metaleap/gerbil-lsp/lsp/notes.md

   - **kind**: one of `ide`-defined known-enumerants (eg. `'function`, `'var`, `'struct`, `'class`, `'iface`, `'macro`, `'other` etc)
     - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) or [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind) might be adopted here where it makes sense (that's `ide`'s call though)
   - **deprecated** bool (if there's a "defacto standard" notation for that in Gerbil)
-  - **description**:
-    - `#f` or `""` or
-    - existing markdown doc or
-    - for non-documented top-level defs their preceding multi-line comment or block of single-line comments, if any (stripped of comment delimiters)
   - **detail**: `#f` or `""` or could be a non-markdown, plain text of extra information, for example:
     - signature or type name, if known
     - failing both: for locals, name(s) of parent(s)